-Mark Galantowicz, MD, FACS is currently being featured in the Change Makers promotional spots airing on USA Network.
+Mark Galantowicz, MD, FACS was recently featured in the Change Makers promotional spots that aired this summer on USA Network.

 The annual Day for Hearts celebration from The Heart Center at Nationwide Children’s Hospital will not take place in 2014.
 We are in the process of enhancing the event with our partners at Flying Horse Farms to offer a more robust program and options for families and patients.
 Our goal is to provide our Heart Center families with fun social events, activities, camps and much more in the years to come.
 Our next series of events will be held in the summer and fall of 2015.
 We will send out additional details as we near the events.
 We hope to see you there!

 If you have any questions or concerns, please contact Mary Boyer at (614) 722-5514.